Shhh: What is a Silent Spreader?

-How long does is the interval between an individual catching the virus and getting sick: what is the incubation period?
+How long is the interval between an individual catching the virus and getting sick: what is the incubation period?

 How many individuals are immune to the virus: Who has already had the disease and how long does this immunity last?

 But, identifying exactly who has been infected with SARS-CoV-2 is a tough task.
-You may have heard in the news that is it predicted around 80% of individuals who are infected with SARS-CoV-2 have mild to no symptoms.
+You may have heard in the news that it is predicted around 80% of individuals who are infected with SARS-CoV-2 have mild to no symptoms.
 Although this number has come from a small study on 166 individuals in China and more testing is needed to get a real figure for these cases, the study suggests a larger proportion of those infected may not show symptoms for a while if at all.
 Individuals who carry the virus but do not show symptoms can be defined as ‘asymptomatic carriers’.
 These individuals may represent people who will go on to show symptoms, people who get mild symptoms or people who never get symptoms.
 Which of these paths asymptomatic carriers follow depends on how well the virus is able to replicate in their body.
 This can be impacted by factors like genetics and immune response.

-With SARS-CoV-2, the virus is believed to incubate in the body for approximately 5 days before first symptoms show, meaning most people who contract the virus are asymptomatic carriers for the best part of a week.
+With SARS-CoV-2, the virus is believed to incubate in the body for an average of 5 days before first symptoms show, meaning most people who contract the virus are asymptomatic carriers for the best part of a week.
 It has been reported the highest viral load (when a person contains the most viral particles) in the throats of infected people is at symptom onset, suggesting patients have a significant viral load just before they show signs of the disease.
-This mechanism is one of the reasons researcher think SARS-CoV-2 has spread so quickly – because people do not realise they have the virus as they feel well enough to go out, but are very likely transmitting to other people.
+This mechanism is one of the reasons researchers think SARS-CoV-2 has spread so quickly – because people do not realise they have the virus as they feel well enough to go out, but are very likely transmitting to other people.
 Another study from China reported ~79% of documented cases contracted the disease from non-documented individuals, implying a large majority of patients catch the disease from someone who isn’t presenting or has very early symptoms.
 These studies, although small, are extremely important because they paint a picture of how this disease spreads and makes modelling this pandemic more accurate; allowing us to pick the most appropriate interventions for containment & treatment.